ofabricio/parser/README.md

 ## Example: json

-This example shows how to parse a Json and collect all string values.
+This example shows how to parse a Json and get all string values.
+Note that this example is not production-ready.

 ```cpp
 #include <cstdio>